New babies and young children: support in South Australia

 Playcentres might be available in small rural communities that don’t have preschools.
 Playcentres promote children’s early learning and development, offering activities facilitated by an early childhood worker for children under school age and their families.

-Search the Starting Blocks website to find preschools near you.
+Use the Starting Blocks service finder to find preschools near you.

-Children with developmental delay or disability: support in South Australia
+Children with disability, autism or other additional needs: support in South Australia

 Your mental health, wellbeing and relationships: support in South Australia